Naraka: Bladepoint: Gameplay

-Naraka: Bladepoint sets its premise on "Morus Island", "Holoroth" and "Perdoria" where heroes gather for battle.
-Players can queue up for either solo, duos or trios games and can choose from more than twenty-two (22) different characters, while each of those has two skills (F skill and Ultimate).
+Naraka: Bladepoint sets its premise on "Morus Isle", "Holoroth", "Perdoria", and "Wanchu" where heroes gather for battle.
+Players can queue up for either solo, duos or trios games and can choose from more than twenty-seven (27) different characters, while each of those has two specials (F for skill and V for ultimate).

 In solo mode, players play alone, in duos with a partner, while in trio mode, players start the game with two other members in the same team to compete in the game.
 After matching with enough players (maximum 60 players in one round), players choose characters with different skill set, called Heroes, to play.
 Finishing selecting heroes, players choose one spawn location on the map, and other teammates can choose to follow or spawn wherever they like.
 Once players are shown on the map, the team can search for weapons grapples, health or armors to equip them up.
 In the meantime, the team will have to pay attention to enemy squads showing up to avoid ambush.

 While players keep searching and fighting on the map, the safe zone in Naraka: Bladepoint will get smaller with a random center.
 However, players have time to prepare for the spreading of shadow corruption.
 There are multiple events in one round of the game, such as eliminating the targeted enemy, praying in front of a statue, surviving while marking yourself for the whole lobby to see you etc.